-- Problem solving methods to mitigate regulatory enforcement risks.
+- Explore problem solving methods to mitigate regulatory enforcement risks.

 - Explain how jurisdiction is split between various Federal agencies in a certain cases.

-- Learn how animal feed, veterinary devices, OTC drug products and nutritional supplements are regulated in the U.S.
+- Learn how animal feed, veterinary devices, OTC drug products and nutritional supplement are regulated in the U.S.

 Who will Benefit:

-This course is designed for people tasked with developing and maintaining an animal health company’s product portfolio; and responsible for overseeing a company’s regulatory strategies.
-This includes individuals responsible for overseeing regulatory affairs, developing strategies for obtaining veterinary drug product approvals and those tasked with ensuring corporate compliance.
+This course is designed for people tasked with developing and maintaining an animal health company’s product portfolio and responsible for overseeing a company’s regulatory strategies.
+This includes individuals responsible for overseeing regulatory affairs, developing veterinary drug products, evaluating new technologies or applications, and those tasked with ensuring corporate compliance.
 Among others, this includes: